codingtreefoundation/adept-voice/README.md

 # adept-voice
 GitHub Repo to contact CodingTree mentors and other adepts.
-Repository where adepts can raise new projects, suggest future meetings topics and more.
+Repository where adepts can raise new projects, suggestions for meetings topics and more.